Existence of infinitely many minimal hypersurfaces in closed manifolds: Introduction

 Actually as a byproduct of our proof, we produce many closed embedded minimal hypersurfaces \textit{locally}: for instance if the metric is bumpy, then any compact manifold (of dimension $3\leq n+1 \leq 7$) with stable boundary contains infinitely many closed minimal hypersurfaces.
 A more precise formulation is stated in Remark \ref{remarque}.

-Let us mention other approaches which have been less successful in handling general cases of the conjecture.
+We note that in the special case of closed hyperbolic $3$-manifolds, the incompressible surfaces found by Kahn and Markovi\'{c} \cite{KahnMarkovic} produce after minimization an infinite number of closed immersed minimal surfaces.
+Let us finally mention other approaches which have been so far less successful in handling general cases of the conjecture.
 In \cite{Rubinsteinnotes}, Rubinstein sketched an argument to produce infinitely many minimally immersed surfaces in any hyperbolic $3$-manifold with finite volume.
 He relies among other things on a construction of certain minimal surfaces of index at most one using Heegaard splittings via the smooth one-parameter min-max theory of Simon and Smith \cite{Smith}, which we justified rigorously in \cite{KetLioSong} jointly with Ketover and Liokumovich.
 Kapouleas \cite{Kapouleas1} \cite{Kapouleas2} proposed a strategy to construct infinitely many different embedded minimal surfaces in $3$-manifolds with a generic metric by desingularizing two intersecting minimal surfaces or by gluing small necks between two surfaces close to an unstable minimal surface.